 |10:55 – 12:00|| Breakout Session #3 Session Leaders: Joep Crompvoets and Rob Lemmens.
 The Crowdsourcing in National Mapping Future Research Agenda|

 In this group-based breakout session the session leaders will propose four or five areas for discussion which could form part of a future Crowdsourcing in National Mapping Research Agenda.

-During this breakout session (and at any other time in the workshop) Rob Lemmens will introduce delegates to the VGI Knowledge Portal.
+During this breakout session Rob Lemmens will introduce delegates to the VGI Knowledge Portal.
 This portal provides information about the whole domain of Volunteered Geo-Information (VGI) by presenting its relevant concepts, products and their relationships.
 It represents a very important information resource on the Semantic Web.
 Rob will assist delegates in providing their own information to the VGI Knowledge Portal.

 |14:00 – 15:00||Further informal discussions and networking by participants (for example if participants are waiting for a flight later in the evening).|